 You can present this information in an evaluation planning table.
-An example of such a table together with how it is applied to a specific project is presented in Tool 5 (own elaboration):
+An example of such a table together with how it is applied to a specific project is presented below.

+i.
+Evaluation timeplan

-1. Evaluation timeplan How long will it take to complete each of the following activities/tasks?
-Development of the evaluation concept and preparation of the evaluation study (preparation of research tools, organization of the study): 4-6 weeks Collecting information/data: approx. 12 weeks Analysis of collected data (quantitative, qualitative): 3-4 weeks Preparation of the report: 4 weeks tollowing activities/tasks? a) Human (number and competences of people needed to conduct the probation)
+How long will it take to complete each of the following activities/ tasks?

+- 1. Development of the evaluation concept and preparation of the evaluation study (preparation of research tools, organization of the study): 4-6 weeks - 2.
+Collecting information / data: approx. 12 weeks - 3.
+Analysis of collected data (quantitative, qualitative): 3-4 weeks - 4.
+Preparation of the report: 4 weeks a) Human (number and competences of people needed to conduct the evaluation)